-We further evaluate the tests using a random sampling procedure.
-Specifically, we randomly choose n samples from the whole data set and apply MAX, SUM, and COM on this new sample.
-For each n, we repeat this experiment 1000 times.
-Table 4 reports the rejection rates for each method with different n.
+MAX, SUM and COM on this new sample.
+For each n, we repeat this experiment for 1000 times.
+Table 4 reports the rejecting rates for each method with different n.
 From Table 4, we observe that SUM outperforms MAX in all cases by providing higher rejection rates.
-This is not surprising, because for these data, the number of variables with nonzero means (assets with non-zero expected excess return) might be large, which is when sumtype tests typically outperform than max-type tests.
-On the other hand, the combo-type test COM performs similarly to SUM, overall.
+This is not surprising because for this data, the number of variables with nonzero means (assets with non-zero expected excess return) might be large, which is the case where sum-type tests could typically perform better than max-type tests.
+On the other hand, the combo-type test COM performs similarly as SUM overall.
 Therefore, COM does not lose efficiency in this problem.

-6. Conclusion
+6. Concluding Remarks

-We have proved the asymptotic independence between the sum and maximum of dependent random variables, without requiring stationary assumptions or strong mixing conditions.
-We applied our results to high-dimensional testing problems.
-Our proposed combo-type tests perform well, regardless of the sparsity of the data.
-Note the following:
+In this paper, we prove the asymptotic independence between the sum and maximum of dependent random variables without stationary assumptions or strong mixing conditions.
+Then we apply our results to high-dimensional testing problems.
+Our proposed combo-type tests perform well regardless data being sparse or not.
+Now we make some comments.

-- 1. The normal assumption is essential in the proof of asymptotic independence.
-Hence, we make a Gaussian assumption in the high-dimensional test problems.
-Recent studies, such as Liang et al. (2019) and Chen and Xia (2021), have developed high-dimensional normality tests to check whether a p-dimensional random vector with large p is a Gaussian vector.
-In the literature, we may not need the Gaussian assumption to analyze the asymptotic distribution of the sum-type and max-type test statistics; see, for example Cai et al. (2014) and Chen and Qin (2010).
-To prove the asymptotic independence between the sum and the maximum of nonnormal dependent random variables deserves further investigation. - 2.
-To obtain the asymptotic distributions of the sum and the maximum of dependent random variables, we assume the correlations between the random variables are not very strong.
-Recent studies consider high-dimensional testing problems without the weak correlation assumption, such as Wang and Xu (2021) and Zhang et al. (2020).
-The analogue of our asymptotic independence result between the sum and the maximum of dependent random variables with arbitrary covariance structures is also an interesting and challenging problem.
+1. The normal assumption is essential in the proof of asymptotic independence.
+Hence, we assume the Gaussian assumption in the highdimensional test problems.
+In some recent studies, such as Liang et al. (2019) and Chen and Xia (2021), some high-dimensional normality tests have been developed to check whether a p-dimensional random vector with large p is a Gaussian vector.
+In literature, we may not need the Gaussian assumption to analyze the asymptotic distribution of the sum-type and max-type test statistics, e.g., Cai et al. (2014); Chen and Qin (2010).
+To prove the asymptotic independence between the sum and maximum of non-normal dependent random variables deserves further investigation.

+2. To obtain the asymptotic distribution of the sum and maximum of dependent random variables, we assume the correlations between the random variables are not very strong.
+Recently, there has been much literature that consider high-dimensional testing problems without the weak correlation assumption, such as Wang and Xu (2021); Zhang et al. (2020).
+The analogue of our asymptotic independence result between the sum and maximum of dependent random variables with arbitrary covariance structures is also a very interesting and challenging problem.

-3. The asymptotic independence result in Theorem 3 is universal.
-As such, we believe it can be generalized and applied widely, for example, in change point detection and statistical process controls.
+3. The asymptotic independence results in Theorem 3 is universal.
+We believe it can be generalized and applied to many other applications, such as change point detection and statistical process controls.

-Supplementary Material
+Supplementary Materials

-In the online Supplementary Material, we propose the combo-type twosample mean test and regression coefficient test, and present corresponding simulation results to show the advantages of our proposed tests.
-The Supplementary Material also includes technical proofs of our theoretical results.
+In the supplementary material, we propose the combo-type two-sample mean test and regression coefficient test and present corresponding simulation results to demonstrate the advantages of our proposed tests.
+The supplemental file also includes the technical proofs of our theoretical results.